Expected Time to Graduation: 3.5 years (approximate)

 - Proposed Research must be Approved and the informtion forwarded to the Faculty of Graduate Studies within 24-months of the student’s initial registration in the program

 The Department of Electrical & Computer Engineering currently holds two (2) types of Candidacy Examinations.
-All Candidacy MUST be announced at least two (2) / 10 working days in advance of the exam to ensure time for public notification.
-If this is not possible, permission is requied by the Department.
+All Candidacy Exams MUST be announced at least 10 working days in advance of the exam to ensure time for public notification.
+If this is not possible, permission is required by the Department.

 CANDIDACY EXAMINATION -- PRIOR TO FALL 2012

 (Students Entering the ECE Ph.D.
 Program PRIOR to FALL 2012)

 You MUST register each year as a Ph.D.
 Student using this code: Graduate Studies 8020